pavitrakumar78/-Coursera-PracticalMachineLearning/ProjectWriteup.rmd

 ##Conclusion

-The predicted data scored 100% on the course project submission, so we can conclude that using random forest as ouu training mode and cleaning and processing the data carefully we have a highly accuracte prediction model.
+The predicted data scored 100% (as expected from training result) on the course project submission, so we can conclude that using random forest as ouu training mode and cleaning and processing the data carefully we have a highly accuracte prediction model.